If you are interested in directing at Cresson Lake Playhouse, you should read this.

 • Will it fit into the barn?
 Our performing space is unique.
 How will this show fit into it?

 • Where does it fit in the season?
-The production with performances in August is usually the “big” musical.
-The October play or musical is usually related to Halloween.
-Other than that, we try not to be locked into a formula.
+The production with performances in late July and early August is usually the big family musical.
+Other than that, we try not to lock into “slots.”

 • What is your availability?
 You need to be around for the rehearsal period.